maqnius/markdown-cv/index.md

 - _Fraunhofer IKTS Dresden_
 - Planning, running and evaluating experiments to determine the hardness and other properties of materials on a nano meter scale.
 Evaluation was done with Python and numerical frameworks as numpy and scipy.

+## Languages

+- German (Native)
+- English (Fluent)
+- Spanish (Basic)

 ## What else?
 I like calm people's things like reading books (mainly philosophical) and meditation.
-Despite that I'm into sports, especially traditional martial arts - I hope, I'll find a Kung Fu school in Bochum.
+Despite that, I'm into sports, especially traditional martial arts - I hope, I'll find a Kung Fu school in Bochum!

 <!-- ### Footer